Alice in Wonderland (2010 video game)

-Alice in Wonderland is action-adventure video game published by Disney Interactive Studios.
-Based on Tim Burton's 2010 film of the same name, it was released in the same week as the film for the Wii, Nintendo DS, Microsoft Windows and Zeebo, with the soundtrack being composed by video game music composer Richard Jacques.
-The Wii, DS, and PC versions were released on March 2, 2010.
+Alice in Wonderland (Alice au pays des merveilles) is an action-adventure game developed by Étranges Libellules and published by Disney Interactive Studios for the Wii, Nintendo DS, Microsoft Windows and Zeebo.
+Based on the 2010 film of the same name, it was released on March 2, 2010.
+The Wii, DS, and PC versions were released in March 2010.
 The DS game is completely different from the Wii and PC versions.

 Actors who reprised their roles from the film include Mia Wasikowska (as Alice Kingsleigh), Crispin Glover (as Ilosovic Stayne, the Knave of Hearts), Michael Sheen (as Nivens McTwisp the White Rabbit), Barbara Windsor (as Mallymkun the Dormouse), Stephen Fry (as Cheshire), and Leo Bill (as Hamish Ascot).

 Gameplay

-Wii Version
+Wii version

 Alice in Wonderland allows players to guide, protect and aid Alice as she journeys through the world of Wonderland while unraveling the game's many twisted mysteries.
 Along the way, players call on a diverse and unique cast of characters such as the Mad Hatter and Cheshire Cat who each have unique abilities to help evade traps and solve challenging puzzles.
 The Mad Hatter can help Alice alter her perception of Wonderland and take advantage of optical illusions to open up places in the world the player alone would not have noticed.
 Meanwhile, the Cheshire Cat can use his ability to make himself and objects appear and disappear helping Alice through this strange world.
 Players must choose wisely when using each of the characters' powers and combine the abilities to solve more complex puzzles.

-DS Version
+DS version

 The DS version of the game is quite different from the Wii and PC.
 It is highly stylized, some characters have different abilities and it is a side-scroller.
 Absolem is also a playable character where in the other versions he is a NPC.
-Again you must guide Alice though Wonderland to eventually face the Jabberwocky.
+Again the players must guide Alice though Wonderland to eventually face the Jabberwocky.